 The program culminates in an Open House on Friday, July 24, 2020 from 1:00 to 4:00 pm.
 Parents are encouraged to attend and see some of the work!

 Final Academic Obligation

-Students are permitted to depart following the final performance on Friday, July 19, 2019 at approximately 8:30pm.
-Some students choose to leave on the following Saturday morning.
+Students are permitted to depart following the final performance.
 If students have any questions regarding their final academic obligation, we encourage them to reach out to their instructor.
 Please refer to the Move-Out page for important information regarding the checkout process.

 Rebecca J Karpoff